clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 Lastly, restart apache for the changes to take place.
 ``sudo service apache2 restart``

-#Addendum 4: Using nginx instead of apache
+#Addendum 4: Using nginx

+Nginx offers a few benefits over using apache, with the key benefit being lighter.
+This results in speeder transfers from the web server to clients.
+With that said, Nginx does not offer as easy usage of some moduales as such I am running Margarita over apache while serving reposado (Apple client updates) via nginx.

-Firstly, we must install nginx so we can use it.
+Firstly, we must install nginx on our server so we can use it.

 {% highlight bash %}
 sudo apt-get -y install nginx
 {% endhighlight %}

-Now we need to modify our ports file so nginx has access our desired ports.
+Now we need to modify our apache ports file so nginx has access our desired ports.
 You can pick the port yourself just make sure and be consistent when you modify your ``reposado.conf`` file.
 Remove both port 80 & 8088 from the file below.
 ``sudo nano /etc/apache2/ports.conf``

 {% highlight html %}